lucydot/ChooChoo/docs/instructors/setup.md

 `gh-pages`: If set to true then the question bank, tutorials and summary plot will be published on the `gh-pages_branch`.

 #### Advanced options (expert users only)
+`choochoo_branch`: The branch where ChooChoo is installed.
+In most cases this will be the default `main` or `master` branch.
 `gh-pages_branch`: The branch used to publish web content.
 This is most commonly `gh-pages`.
 For more information on Github Pages please see the [Tools page](./tools.md).
+`web_address`: The web address for this ChooChoo project.
+In most cases this will be `https://username.github.io/repo_name`.

 ## 4. Set ChooChoo objectives

 The ChooChoo checklist is generated from `./instructor/objectives.yml`.
 This is a yaml file;  if you are unfamiliar with yaml you can read more about the syntax on the [Tools page](./tools.md).